Jake Berry: Junior Minister

 Following the 2017 election, Prime Minister Theresa May appointed Berry as Parliamentary Under-Secretary of State for the Northern Powerhouse and Local Growth, making him the third Northern Powerhouse minister in the space of two years.
 In March 2018, he described campaigners who forced the aerospace firm BAE Systems to withdraw as a sponsor of a flagship arts festival in North East England as "subsidy addicted artists" and "snowflakes".

 After Boris Johnson became prime minister, Berry was promoted to Minister of State, with attendance at cabinet meetings.
 He was appointed to the Privy Council the next day.

 At the 2019 general election Berry was again re-elected, with an increased vote share of 56.5% and an increased majority of 9,522.

 He resigned from government in February 2020 after refusing a move to a ministerial office at the Foreign and Commonwealth Office in a cabinet reshuffle.

 Chairman of the Conservative Party

 On 6 September 2022, following the Conservative Party leadership election, the new prime minister Liz Truss appointed Berry to her government.
 He joined the Cabinet as Minister without Portfolio, and he was also appointed to the party role of Chairman of the Conservative Party.

 Speaking on Sky News on 2 October 2022 about the approach the Liz Truss government was taking to enable households to afford their utility bills, Berry said that people could either cut their consumption or get a higher-paid job.
 He later apologised, describing his remarks as "clumsy".

 Return to the backbenches

 On 25 October 2022, Berry stood down as Chairman of the Conservative Party upon the ascension of Rishi Sunak to the premiership.
 Berry returned to the backbenches.
-In the 2024 general election, Berry was voted out of office by his own constituents and replaced as MP by Labour's Andy MacNae.
+In the 2024 general election, Berry lost his seat to Labour's Andy MacNae.